ankitpokhrel/jira-cli/README.md

 ![Move an issue](.github/assets/move.gif)

 #### View
 The `view` command lets you see issue details in a terminal.
+Atlassian document is roughly converted to a markdown and is nicely displayed in the terminal.

 ```sh
 $ jira issue view ISSUE-1